RockyMountainDataScience/workshops/README.md

 # workshops
-This repo contains files for the fall 2019 workshops
+This repo contains workshop files for the fall 2019 Rocky Mountain Data Science club.